MaryamSalarhaji/maryam-amin/README.md

 - 👋 Hi, I’m @maryam-amin
-- 👀 I’m interested in quantum cjemistry
+- 👀 I’m interested in quantum chemistry
 - 🌱 I’m currently learning alchemlyb and Python.
 - 💞️ I’m looking to collaborate on carbon capture projects.
 - 📫 How to reach me ...